angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 The Angular docs recommend avoiding `afterRender` when possible and suggest specifying explicit phases with `afterNextRender` to avoid significant performance degradation.
 You’ll see a similar recommendation for `afterRenderEffect()`.
 There is one signature that is intended for use and another that exists but is not recommended.

-But there is one big difference:
+However, there is one big difference between the hook methods and the new `afterRenderEffect()`:
 > **💡 Values are propagated from phase to phase as signals instead of as plain values.**

-As a result, later phases may not need to execute if the values returned by earlier phases do not change - and if there is no other dependency established (we will talk about this soon).
-Before we start, some important facts to know about the effects created by `afterRenderEffect()`:
+As a result, later phases may not need to execute if the values returned by earlier phases do not change – and if there is no other dependency established (we will talk about this soon).
+Before we start, here are some important facts to know about the effects created by `afterRenderEffect()`:

-* **Phased Execution**: These effects can be registered for specific phases of the render cycle.
+* **Phased Execution:** These effects can be registered for specific phases of the render cycle.
   The Angular team recommends adhering to these phases for optimal performance.
-* **Signal Integration**: These effects are supposed to work seamlessly with Angular’s signal reactivity system, and signals can be set during the phases.
+* **Signal Integration:** These effects are supposed to work seamlessly with Angular’s signal reactivity system, and signals can be set during the phases.
-* **Selective Execution**: These effects only rerun when they are "dirty" due to signal dependencies.
+* **Selective Execution:** These effects only rerun when they are "dirty" due to signal dependencies.
 If no signal changes, the effect won’t trigger again.
-* **No SSR**: These effects execute only in browser environments, not on the server.
+* **No SSR:** These effects execute only in browser environments, not on the server.

 ### Understanding the Phases